 In recent times, one of Australasia’s most vibrant country stars has taken some time to embrace some needed breathing space to work on her new album.

 “The past four to five years have been a blur.
 I've always found myself living ahead of the moment in preparation for what’s next on the agenda as a self-managed artist.
 It’s been nice to take the time to recover from being on the road a lot and re-ignite my love for songwriting”.

-The Vodafone NZMA Tui winner for “Best Country Album – Shake Up” states that finding a healthier balance in life has helped fuel the love that’s been poured into the fourth album which includes a mix of self-written and admittingly raw and honest songs along with songs pitched by friends from Nashville, TN - the mecca of Country music.
+The Vodafone NZMA Tui winner for “Best Country Album – Shake Up” states that finding a healthier balance in life has helped fuel the love that’s been poured into the fourth album which includes a mix of self-written and admittingly raw and honest songs along with songs pitched by friends from New Zealand and Nashville, TN - the mecca of Country music.

 Direen says that creating this album took her on a journey she wasn’t expecting.

 “I’ve always been an obsessed country music fan from a young age.
 I grew up listening to artists I’ve now performed on the same stage as.
-Its mind boggling, to believe sometimes, that it’s actually happened”.
+Its mind boggling, to believe sometimes, that that's actually happened”.

 With multiple hits, stages, nominations and awards under her belt, Direen is set to venture into an explosive new phase of her career with new-found energy within herself and her songs, an Australasian tour is on the horizon for 2020/21.

-“I’ve never been in a better place to connect with my fans, and live shows is how I want to do this”.
+“I’ve never been in a better place to connect with my fans, and live shows is mostly how I want to do this”.